Installation

 cd my-appThis creates a new Hypen project with:

-- A starter component
+- A starter component with state and actions

 - TypeScript configuration